ExpDev07/rank-rover-ai/README.md

 - **SQL** - Database management
 - **OpenAI API** - AI-powered content generation

+## 💬 Message from author

+This is the first AI SaaS that I built.
+It is fully functional and with features.
+I decided to open source it as the market intended for the product is tought and I did not manage to get much traction.
+It's now here for everyone to copy from, whether you want to continue building it or need inspiration / starter kit.

+If you found it helpful, [please consider sponsoring a coffee :P](https://ko-fi.com/expdev/).

 ## 🚀 Features

 - **Create & Manage Apps**: Set up one or multiple "apps" within RankRover.ai to keep your content organized and focused on unique audiences.